-a) Ricardo R. Blancaflor
+a) Ricardo R. Blancaflor - Chairman

-b) Tommy Kin Hing Tia
+b) Tommy Kin Hing Tia - Member

-Chairman

-Member

-Jason Paul P. Malajacan
+c) Jason Paul P. Malajacan - Member

-Member

 Item 8.
 COMPENSATION PLANS

 If action is to be taken with respect to any plan pursuant to which cash or non-cash compensation may be paid or distributed to the following information: